mosra/m.css/doc/plugins/links.rst

 where page/section title is extracted from the tagfile.
 It's possible to specify custom link title using the :rst:`:dox:`link title <link-target>`` syntax.
-If a symbol can't be found, a warning is printed to output and link target is rendered in monospace font (or, if custom link title is specified, just the title is rendered, as normal text).
+If a symbol can't be found, a warning is printed to output and link target is rendered in a monospace font (or, if custom link title is specified, just the title is rendered, as normal text).
 You can append ``#anchor`` to ``link-target`` to link to anchors that are not present in the tag file (such as ``#details`` for the detailed docs or ``#pub-methods`` for jumping straight